 Are you planning a trip to the Dominican Republic?
 If your answer is yes, then there are many things you can do and see, and lots of places for you to visit as well.

-Santo Domingo, the capital city of the Dominican Republic is situated amid the Caribbean Sea.
-One place you must visit to get the real essence of this amazing city is the Colonial Zone.
+Santo Domingo, the capital city of the Dominican Republic, is situated amid the Caribbean Sea.
+One place you must visit to get the real essence of this city is the Colonial Zone.

-You should also plan a trip to the Alcazar de Colon; it used to be the house of Don Diego Colon, famous navigator and the eldest son of Christopher Columbus.
-Today, the building has been transformed into a museum showcasing objects used by Diego Colon.
+You should also plan a trip to the Alcazar de Colon; it used to be the house of Don Diego Colon, a famous navigator and the eldest son of Christopher Columbus.
+Today, the building houses a museum showcasing objects used by Diego Colon.

-There's the National Aquarium; a visit to this place would give you the opportunity to witness native underwater flora and fauna of the Dominican Republic.
-If you have your family with you, don't miss spending some time at the Guibia Beach; it has a playground and a recreation center specially built for kids.
+There's the National Aquarium; a visit to this place would allow you to witness the native underwater flora and fauna of the Dominican Republic.
+If you have your family with you, don't miss spending some time at Guibia Beach; it has a playground and a recreation center specially built for kids.